Matt-Hays/CS5302/README.md

    * You can register with any username and password you wish; it does not need to match that of your database login.
 2. Once you are registered, navigate to the Login page and login to your account.
 3. After creating an account, you can navigate to the Home page and search for a player to view their statistics
+   * A random player is presented on the Home page for viewing until you search for a player of your choice
+4. To add a (searched for or randomly generated) player to your Favorites, click the `Add to Favorites` button.
+5. Navigate to the Favorites page in the upper right to view your favorite players and re-load their data.

 ## Project Creation Notes -- do not include this in project submission